Find Affordable College Courses

 Read More…

-University of Wisconsin - Eau Claire landed the #15 spot in the 2023 rankings for the best value special education programs.
-Located in the city of Eau Claire, UW - Eau Claire is a public school with a large student population.
+With a ranking of #15, University of Wisconsin - Eau Claire did quite well on this year’s best value schools for special education students.
+Located in the small city of Eau Claire, UW - Eau Claire is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at UW - Eau Claire are $17,149 a year.
 While working on their degree, special ed majors at UW - Eau Claire accumulate an average of around $29,449 in student debt.